-7.2 Ruling out other mechanisms irrelevant to loss of leaderships that factors other than organized criminal group presence contribute to the treatment effects.
+7.2 Ruling out other mechanisms irrelevant to loss of leaderships

+Forces that may confound the effects of assassination include non-political violence, economic activities, and population changes.
+If non-political violence rates are high in treated areas, it implies that factors other than organized criminal group presence contribute to the treatment effects.
 Furthermore, an increase in such crime could lead to a decrease in economic activities and population.
 Decreases in these variables shrink the tax base, alter demands for public goods, and decrease the size of the available workers for municipal governments.
 Thus, it is necessary to disentangle these forces from the effects of assassinations.